 We ran by the Hammond Covered Bridge again.

-The train is leaving the junction at Florence and I am on new rail mileage.
+We left the junction at Florence and I was on new rail mileage.

 We first ran by this orchard.